 - 1) Analysis dir already exists: <folder name> - 2) The output folder name you defined is identical to its upper folder, please rename. - d.
 "Specify receptor type to analyze" using the dropdown menu, choose 'BCRv2', 'BCRv1', or 'TCRv2'.
-Refer to Table 2, if needed, to correlate these abbreviations with a particular kit type. - e.
-Specify "Target region" using the dropdown menu: 'CDR3', 'Full_length', or 'Both' This option allows a user to specify analysis on the CDR3 region only, the full-length transcript, or to analyze both CDR3 and full-length sequences in a single run (Both). - o For BCR, the read will cover the full-length of the V(D)J sequence. - For TCR, it will depend on the actual read length; please refer to the SMART-Seq Human TCR (with UMIs) User Manual, Appendix B ("Guidelines for Library Sequencing and Data Analysis") for more information about this concept.
+Refer to Tables 4 & 5, if needed, to correlate these abbreviations with a particular kit type. - e.
+Specify "Target region" using the dropdown menu: 'CDR3', 'Full_length', or 'Both' This option allows a user to specify analysis on the CDR3 region only, the full-length transcript, or to analyze both CDR3 and full-length sequences in a single run (Both). - o For BCR, the read will cover the full-length of the V(D)J sequence. - For TCR, it will depend on the actual read length; please refer to the SMART-Seq Human TCR (with UMIs) User Manual or SMART-Seq Mouse TCR (with UMIs) User Manual, Appendix B ("Guidelines for Library Sequencing and Data Analysis") for more information about this concept.